-- 10.20.14.2.
-The application shall be sworn to be true and correct by the applicant. - 10.20.14.3.
-No alteration in the configuration or location of a manager's station may be made without the prior approval of the County. - 10.20.14.4.
-It is the duty of the licensee of the premises to ensure that at least one licensed employee is on duty and situated in each manager's station at all times that any patron is present inside the premises. - 10.20.14.5.
+- 10.20.10.4.
+No employee or performer shall wear or use any device or clothing that simulates a nude female breast, male or female genitals, an anus or pubic hair. - 10.20.10.5.
+No nude or semi-nude performer shall perform, simulate or use any objects to simulate or perform any obscene acts such as acts of sexual intercourse, masturbation, oral sex or sodomy. - 10.20.10.6.
+A list of food, beverages and their prices shall be conspicuously displayed at least once in every area of the premises where they are permitted by the business to be consumed. - 10.20.10.7.
+No alcoholic beverages may be sold or consumed on the premises of a sexually oriented business. - 10.20.10.8.
+Any tips for performers shall be placed by a patron in a tip box and no tip may be handed directly to a performer or inserted into the clothing of a performer. - 10.20.10.9.
+A sexually oriented business that permits tipping shall use a tip box or tip boxes and shall have a sign conspicuously placed in at least two common areas inside of the premises that provides in at least one inch (1□) high capital letters: SANTA FE COUNTY ORDINANCE REQUIRES THAT ANY TIPS MUST BE PLACED IN A TIP BOX AND NOT HANDED DIRECTLY TO A PERFORMER OR STUCK IN THE PERFORMER'S CLOTHING.
+ANY PHYSICAL CONTACT BETWEEN A CUSTOMER AND A PERFORMER IS PROHIBITED. - 10.20.10.10.
+No employee or performer who dances or provides any other form of expressive performance for view by patrons shall be totally nude, semi-nude or clothed in such attire, costume or clothing so as to expose any portion of the male or female genitals, pubic hair, the anus, or the female nipple.
+All dances or performances for patrons shall take place only on a stage at least eighteen inches $(18 \square)$ above the immediate floor level. - 10.20.10.11.
 The interior of the premises shall be configured in such a manner that there is an unobstructed view from a manager's station of every area of the premises to which any patron is permitted access for any purpose, excluding restrooms.
-Restrooms may not contain video reproduction equipment.
-If the premises has two or more manager's stations designated, then the interior of the premises shall be configured in such a manner that there is an unobstructed view of each area of the premises to which any patron is permitted access for any purpose from at least one of the manager's stations.
+Restrooms may not contain visual surveillance or reproduction equipment.
+If the premises has two or more manager's stations designated, then the interior of the premises shall be configured in such a manner that there is an unobstructed view of each area of the premises to which a patron is permitted access for any purpose from at least one of the manager's stations.
 The view required in this subsection must be by direct line of sight from the manager's station.
-It shall be the duty of the licensee to ensure that the required view area remains unobstructed by any doors, curtains, partitions, walls, merchandise, display racks, or other materials and, at all times. - 10.20.14.6.
-No viewing room may be occupied by more than one (1) person at any time. - 10.20.14.7.
-The premises shall be equipped with overhead lighting fixtures of sufficient intensity to illuminate every place to which patrons are permitted access at an illumination of not less than five (5) foot-candles as measured at the floor level. - 10.20.14.8.
-It shall be the duty of the licensee to ensure that the illumination described above is maintained at all times that at any patron is present in the premises. - 10.20.14.9.
-No licensee shall allow openings of any kind to exist between viewing rooms or booths. - 10.20.14.10.
-No person shall make or attempt to make an opening of any kind between viewing booths or rooms. - 10.20.14.11.
-The licensee shall, during each business day, regularly inspect the walls between the viewing booths to determine if any openings or holes exist. - 10.20.14.12.
-The license shall cause all floor coverings in viewing booths to be nonporous, easily cleanable surfaces, with no rugs or carpeting.
+It shall be the duty of the licensee to ensure that the required view area remains unobstructed at all times by any doors, curtains, partitions, walls, merchandise, display racks, or other materials. - 10.20.10.12.
+No viewing room or booth may be occupied by more than one (1) person at any time. - 10.20.10.13.
+The premises shall be equipped with overhead lighting fixtures of sufficient intensity to illuminate every place to which patrons are permitted access at an illumination of not less than two (2) foot-candles as measured at the floor level, and except for an adult motion picture theater, illumination shall be turned on and left on at all times that any patron is present.